dacrands/bergen-gatsby-cms/src/pages/projects/anthropomorphic-robotic-arm.md

       that they must be placed inside one of the bones at the joints, for the bones to not overlap each other during the motion.
   - date: 2018-06-05T00:26:06.630Z
-    title: Furthering the research and starting to interface
+    title: 'Week 2: Furthering the research and starting to interface'
     image: /img/bergen-stem-graphic.jpg
     body: >-
       Previously work uncovered the possibility of utilizing nylon as a